bkper/bkper-subledger-bot/README.md

 - ```child_book_id```: The id of the child book bound to the given group, found on ```bookId``` param of the url.

-See the [Subledger Bot help article](https://help.bkper.com/en/articles/4859083-subledger-bot) for a working example.